Writer's Burnout: 6 Helpful Ways Any Writer Can Use to Overcome Burnout

 Most importantly, I found I didn’t enjoy the writing process anymore.
 Even typing a few words became a challenge.

+It took about two months before I slowly began to come out of my writing burnout.

-I’m slowly coming out of the other end of the haze.
-It was something I never thought would happen to me—a writer’s burnout.
+It was something I never thought would happen to me—writer’s burnout.
 The process wasn’t, and still isn’t, easy.
 But I’ve learned a few things about myself, most of which were very humbling.

 Today I want to share with you six realizations that helped me overcome the low moments in my writer's burnout.
 This way, hopefully if you find yourself in the same position, you’ll be less stubborn than me.